aorkney/Bats_n_Birds/README.md

 chiroptera.no_outgroups.absolute.tre

-Bat phylogeny derived from (shi & Rabosky, 2015; https://doi.org/10.1111/evo.12681) This phylogeny is not provided in this GitHub repository.
+Bat phylogeny derived from (shi & Rabosky, 2015; https://doi.org/10.1111/evo.12681)
+This phylogeny is not provided in this GitHub repository.

 Scripts:

+Data preparation:
+Bird_data_preparation_08_30_2024.R (Run time under 5 minutes)
+This script loads and prepares datasets for subsequent analysis.
+Bird landmark data should be sourced from: https://doi.org/10.18563/journal.m3.125 A family tree describing bird relationships to each other should be sourced from: https://doi.org/10.5281/zenodo.28343 The script will require the following additional files: Bird_landmark_info_23Nov2019.csv ; Eco_meta_data.csv

 Fig 1: Pairwise_integration_across_bodyplans.R (Run time on aforementioned machine specifications is 4 minutes) This figure produces plots that map the pairwise evolutionary covariances between the volumes/centroid sizes (this can be referred to as 'proportions' for brevity) of bones across